 Our independence requirements extend to our relationships with suppliers.
-Checks are carried out before we enter a supplier contract to establish whether they are an audit client, and if they are, special consideration is given to whether a threat to independence might arise.
+Checks are carried out before we enter a supplier contract to establish whether they are an audit client, and if they are, special consideration is given to whether a threat to independence, competencies and processing of personal information might arise.
 Such checks include matters required by ISQM 1 in respect to competence and quality.
+Domestic and International checks are performed on suppliers in the same way as for clients.
 A dedicated team has been set up for such supplier relationship checks.